Skip to main content

 Women in Defense & Security

-WIIS has a long history of promoting equality and advancing women’s leadership in defense and security sectors.
-In policy analysis, training, and institutional support, WIIS shows gender matters–because women bring talent, skills, insights, and experience that strengthen institutional effectiveness and achieve operational goals at the strategic, tactical, and operational levels.
+WIIS has a long history of advancing women’s leadership and promoting equality in defense and security sectors.
+In policy analysis, training, and institutional support, WIIS highlights the talent, skills, insights, and experience of women leaders, all of which strengthen institutional effectiveness and achieve operational goals at the strategic, tactical, and operational levels.

 Security Cooperation

-Through its training courses and data collection and analysis, WIIS assists security organizations and U.S. Combatant Commands and partner nations worldwide in assessing progress in implementing the WPS agenda in state security sector forces.
+Through its training courses and data collection and analysis, WIIS assists security organizations, U.S. Combatant Commands, and partner nations worldwide in assessing progress in implementing the Women, Peace, and Security (WPS) agenda in state security sector forces.

 Trainings and Courses

-WIIS offers a network of experienced professionals who evaluate and assess existing Women, Peace & Security plans and programs and provide training for government agencies, including security institutions, that prioritize the operationalization of gender mainstreaming in policies and missions.
+WIIS offers a network of experienced professionals who evaluate and assess existing WPS plans and programs and provides training for government agencies, including security institutions, that prioritize the operationalization of gender mainstreaming in policies and missions.

 Peacekeeping and Security